revisit-studies/reVISit-studies.github.io/docs/faq.md

 A: A common issue is the debug token changing while developing.
 Whenever you clear the cache, you're debug token might change which means you'll have to re-register the debug token in the App Check section of Firebase.
 See [here](tutorials/firebase-setup#adding-an-app-to-the-firebase-project) to see how to register a debug token.

+:::warning
-<div class="info-panel" type="warning"><div class="info-text">A common issue in Google Chrome is the debug token changing whenever the application is restarted or the page is refreshed.
-To solve this issue you will have to exit Chrome and re-launch it.</div></div>
+A common issue in Google Chrome is the debug token changing whenever the application is restarted or the page is refreshed.
+To solve this issue you will have to exit Chrome and re-launch it.
+:::</div></div>